Robofield/Pepper/app-launcher-uts/README.md

 ## Pepper App Launcher
-   This project is a modified version of the app-launcher provided by Aldebaran,  customized to be compatible with UTS.
+   This project is a modified version of the app-launcher provided by SoftBank Robotics Labs, customized to be compatible with UTS.